 CRCW associates teach a variety of courses at the undergraduate, M.P.A., and Ph.D. levels on issues affecting children, youth, and families.
 Associates lead policy workshops and teach topical courses in the Princeton School of Public and International Affairs and such academic departments as sociology and economics.

-CRCW supports seminars, conferences, and lectures on topics related to children, youth, and families, including the Fragile Families Working Group series; The Future of Children authors' conferences; and joint seminars with the Office of Population Research (OPR), the Center for Health and Wellbeing (CHW), and the Department of Sociology.
+CRCW supports seminars, conferences, and lectures on topics related to children, youth, and families, including the FFCWS Working Group series; and joint seminars with the Office of Population Research (OPR), the Center for Health and Wellbeing (CHW), and the Department of Sociology.
 In addition to sponsoring and promoting graduate students' work on topical issues, CRCW supports a Joint Degree Program in Social Policy (JDP), which is a multidisciplinary Ph.D. program aimed at addressing economic insecurity and inequality.

 The Center hosts several visiting research scholars and postdoctoral researchers each year.

-CRCW engages in several activities to inform policymakers and practitioners about issues related to children, youth, and families, including publishing research briefs with key findings from the Fragile Families and Child Wellbeing Study and The Future of Children journal, and co-sponsoring practitioner conferences at Princeton University.
+CRCW engages in several activities to inform policymakers and practitioners about issues related to children, youth, and families, including publishing research briefs with key findings from the Future of Families and Child Wellbeing Study.